moabukar/tech-vault/coding-challenges/README.md

 JWT Authentication:

 - Implement endpoints for user sign up, login, logout and delete.
-- Upon successful authentication (login), issue a JWT containing user information and necessary claims (e.g. user ID, iat, exp)
+- Upon successful authentication (login), issue a JWT containing user information and necessary claims (e.g. user ID, token, iat, exp)

 REST API: Your API should have endpoints to: